Pingtung line

-The Pingtung Line (屏東線 (Píngdōng Xiàn, Pîn-tong Soàⁿ)) is a line of the Taiwan Railway Administration West Coast line in Taiwan.
+The Pingtung Line (屏東線 (Píngdōng Xiàn, Pîn-tong Soàⁿ)) is part of the West Coast line of Taiwan Railway.

 It is 61.3 km long, of which 36.1 km is double track.

 The section between Nanzhou and Linbian railway stations will be upgraded from a single-track railway to a double-track railway in December 2019 while the section between Chaozhou and Nanzhou, and the section between Linbian and Fangliao is expected to remain in single-track.